Healthy hair in every season: beauty from the inside out.

 Surfactants in hair cleansing: A crucial factor for healthy hair

 When choosing the right hair care products, it's important to understand the type of surfactants used.
-Surfactants are the cleansing agents in shampoos that help remove dirt and oils from the hair.
+Surfactants are the cleansing agents in shampoos that remove dirt and oils from the hair.
 However, they can vary in strength and therefore have different effects on the hair and scalp.

 Aggressive surfactants

-Harsh surfactants are known for their effective cleansing properties, but they can also dry out the scalp and strip hair of its natural oils.
+Harsh surfactants are known for their effective cleansing properties, but they can also dry out the scalp and strip the hair of its natural oils.
 This can lead to dryness, irritation, and even hair damage.
 Common harsh surfactants include:

 3. Ammonium Lauryl Sulfate (ALS): An alternative to SLS and SLES, but still relatively strong and potentially irritating.